gadgetron/GadgetronOnlineClass/README.md

 June 25, 2019 | 16:00-17:00 | [link](https://link) | [ ] |

-# Detailled Agenda
+## Detailled Agenda

 Connection procedures is available [here](live-session.md).

+## Website Structure

+All information will be written in a README file in each directories.
+Additionnal contents like data, codes, powerpoint will be upload in the material folder for each lectures

+Installation
+└── README.md
+Interactive-Session
+└── README.md
+Material
+├── Day1
+│   ├── Lecture1
+│   │   └── README.md
+│   ├── Lecture2
+│   └── Lecture3
+├── Day2
+└── Day3
+README.md
+Visio-Modalities
+└── README.md

-# Test the Ismrmrd and Gadgetron installation in advance
+## Test the Ismrmrd and Gadgetron installation in advance

 > <img src="https://img.shields.io/badge/-_Warning-orange.svg?style=flat-square"/>
 > Note that this course is based on the following teaching material: